translate/virtaal/docs/using_virtaal.rst

 :doc:`Placeables <placeables>` are special parts of the text that can be automatically highlighted and easily inserted into the translation.
 You will see that certain parts of the source text will be highlighted.
-To select which placeable to insert, press <Alt+Right> to move the highlighting to the correct placeable.
-You can insert the currently highlighted placeable by pressing
-<Alt+Down>.
-After you have inserted a placeable, the next placeable will be
+To select which placeable to insert, press :kbd:`Alt+Right` to move the highlighting to the correct placeable.
+You can insert the currently highlighted placeable by pressing :kbd:`Alt+Down`.
+After you have inserted a placeable, the next placeable will be highlighted.
-highlighted.

 .. _using_virtaal#copy_a_term_to_the_target: